glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/08-session.md

 Note again that we are passing the `--data-api-location` parameter and indicating the path of the `swa-db-connections` folder.
 This may vary according to your project; you may have to specify where the `staticwebapp.database.config.json` file is located.

-Note in the image below that the Azure Static Web Apps CLI is running in parallel with the Data Api Builder:
+Note in the image below that the Azure Static Web Apps CLI is running in parallel with the Data Api builder:

 ![image-29](./../../workshop-images/image-29.jpg)